VladimirMarkelov/solkit/docs/usage.md

 - any - an arbitrary card can start the pile
 - none - if the pile gets empty, the pile cannot be refilled

-For card faces the valid values are `A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, any, none`.
+For card faces the valid values are `A, 2, 3, 4, 5, 6, 7, 8, 9, 10, J, Q, K, any, first, none`.
-`Any` is usually used to allow any card to start a pile when it gets empty.
+- `Any` is usually used to allow any card to start a pile when it gets empty.
+- `First`(alternative values `Random` and `Column`) - can be used for foundation only - means the top card of the first non-empty column.
+Sometimes a solitaire is difficult and to make it a little easier(or to add some randomness) a solitaire declares the start foundation card a card that can be played right after dealing cards.
-`None` indicated that if a pile gets empty, it cannot be refilled.
+- `None` indicates that if a pile gets empty, it cannot be refilled.

 For suits values are `spade`, `club`, `diamond`, `heart`, and `any`.
 The last value is used to allow a card of any suit to start the pile if it is empty.